moises-dias/arduino-flower/README.md

-# Arduino Flower-Shaped Electronic Project
+# Arduino Flower-Shaped Project

 ![Circuit Diagram](full_project.jpg)

 ## Overview
-This project is a creative implementation of an Arduino-based electronic circuit, designed in the shape of a flower.
+This project is a creative implementation of an Arduino-based circuit, designed in the shape of a flower.
 It's not just an electronic device but also a decorative gift.

 ## Video demonstration
 Click on the image below to see a [video](https://youtu.be/_r4_L2Mu32c) of the project: